Proj-Valentine/database_design_erd/database/README.md

 ###  Database
+Scenario:
+Designing a database for a seaside restaurant that operates in a local town in a small province

 ## TEST DATABASE OPTION 1
 ** To test the database, you can run the DDL's in the `create/createAllTablesCompiled.sql`